 - Battery life degrades over time, requiring replacement.

-Benefits of Using an APUs On Trucks
+Benefits of Using an APU in Your Semi-Truck

 Truck APUs save fuel, reduce engine wear, and power your cab essentials without stopping.
 Let’s understand its benefits in detail.